In spirit of warmer weather, I thought I’d do a little list of some cute summer date ideas in Toronto!

 Doing a summer cruise is one of the cutest date ideas you can do in Toronto.

-I did a fun salsa dancing cruise a couple of years ago, where we got to eat good food while learning how to salsa dance!
+Adam and I did a fun salsa dancing cruise on the waterfront a couple of years ago, where we got to eat good food while learning how to salsa dance!

 You can find all kinds of fun cruises at Toronto’s Harbourfront, including themed ones, and these are a few fun options you can try: